sudohainguyen/sudohainguyen.github.io/_posts/2023-11-20-change-data-capture.md

 To implement the CDC, we will need to add two items in our pipeline:

 - Service that listens for changes over rows in the database
-- Service that stream the data
+- Service that streams the data

 ![Concept to implement CDC](/assets/img/cdc-concept.png)
 <p align = "center">